madtank/ToolboxAI/README.md

 # ToolboxAI

-ToolboxAI is a Streamlit application that leverages the [AWS Bedrock Converse Stream API](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html) with Claude 3, integrating powerful tool use capabilities for web search, web scraping, and image analysis.
-This versatile AI assistant can process and analyze uploaded images, providing insights and descriptions alongside its text-based interactions.
+ToolboxAI is a Streamlit application that leverages the [AWS Bedrock Converse Stream API](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html) with Claude 3, integrating powerful tool use capabilities for web search, web scraping, and document analysis.
+This versatile AI assistant can process and analyze uploaded images and documents, providing insights and descriptions alongside its text-based interactions.

 <img src="assets/icon.png" alt="ToolboxAI Logo" width="200" height="200">